DawoudTormos/SE-Factory-To-Do-Assignment/README.md

-An to-do list app with data saving to the localstorage of the browser
+An to-do list app with data saving to the localstorage of the browser.
+It has stauses, Due dates and users.